povs/ListerBundle/docs/building_list.md

 # Building list

-some text

 ## Setting data class

-With `getDataClass` method fullyQualifiedName of entity has to be passed.
+With `getDataClass` method fully qualified name of entity has to be returned.

 ```php
 public function getDataClass(): string